-Principle of the Sensitivity Analysis
+Principle of the Sensitivity Analysis and DIC formula

-- Assume a given configuration of electrodes in a homogeneous medium with a resistivity ρ . - Assume that ρ is increased (decreased) by a small amount $\delta \rho$ in a small region around a given point \vec{x} in the subsurface. - Determine how this small change affects the voltage between M and N if the current between A and B is given.
+- Assume a given configuration of electrodes in a homogeneous medium with a resistivity ρ . - Assume that ρ is increased (decreased) by a small amount δρ in a small region around a given point x in the subsurface. - Determine how this small change affects the voltage between M and N if the current between A and B is given.